CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 ![[21cm_rotation_curves.png]]

 Once we've measured and identified that velocity $v_B$ we know it is the full speed, and so via [[Binaries#Kepler's laws|Kepler's third law]] (assuming a circular orbit, or equivalently just [[Binaries#Circular motion|circular motion with gravity]]) we have $$r = \frac{GM}{v^2}$$This measurement is hard to make toward the galactic center because of galactic bulge, reason unclear.

+Also unclear how we do (and have done) this for other galaxies past the radii where optical measurements are informative (the $\ce{HI}$ distribution extends out further than the usable star distribution).

 ## 104